 A Voice of Her Own

 Echo and Narcissus is an important story, especially these days as we more freely identify people as “narcissists.”
 That is, people who are overly concerned with their own happiness and well being at the notable expense of everyone around them.
 We are focused on the character who wasted away, staring into the water and trying to kiss his own image: the story of the narcissist.
-Poor Echo, though, often gets ignored; while we are often on the look out for soul-sucking levels of narcissism, we rarely notice the empty eyes of Echo who is quite literally dying to be seen and heard.
+Poor Echo, though, often and ironically gets ignored; while we are often on the look out for soul-sucking levels of narcissism, we rarely notice the empty eyes of Echo who is quite literally dying to be seen and heard.
 As with any archetypes, having a certain level of both characters is absolutely necessary to be healthy, but like all things in life it is a spectrum and too little or too much becomes destructive.
 This is true for both sides of this story, Narcissus and Echo.
 We have to be Echo to some degree.
 But, for many of us, it’s hard embrace our inner Narcissus.

 Narcissus was born to a nymph and a river god.
 He was so beautiful that pretty much everyone fell in love with him.
 The famed prophet Tiresias told his mother that he would live a long life as long he never “knew himself.”
 (Immediately, ya know this isn't going to end well.)
 The kid grew up and though he was followed and fawned over, he didn’t love anybody.
 In short, he believed the hype a little too much.